-- Keep in mind that the IACUC needs to understand the proposed use of animals. - For more complex experiments it is very helpful to provide a flow chart to make the experimental design clear. - The description of the animal procedures should stand by itself.
-Once again, define all abbreviations the first time they are used to facilitate comprehension. - Try not to use technical language that only specialists in your field would understand.
+- Keep in mind that the IACUC needs to understand the proposed use of anima - For more complex experiments it is very helpful to provide a flow chart to make the experimental design clear.
+Selecting the best models - Justifying the animal model selected - The presence of previous work in the biomedical literature that validates the use of a particular species in an animal model of a human disease.